thi2709/simcel-test/src/README.md

 ## III.
 Unit Tests

-Unit tests live under `src/tests/`.
+- Unit tests live under `src/tests/`.
+- To develop more advanced unit tests, can try to use the small csv file sample

 Run all tests: